-In this article, you can read about some of the PEO benefits you can gain through doing business through this model:
+In this article, you can read about some of the benefits you can gain by doing business through a PEO.

 Top PEO Benefits

 1) Time Savings

-One of the biggest PEO benefits in Asia is the ability to delegate non-revenue generating activities to a trusted third party.
+One of the biggest PEO benefits is the ability to delegate non-revenue generating activities to a trusted third party.
 A reputable PEO can handle important but time-consuming tasks such as administering foreign benefit plans, creating a compliant payroll system, tax reporting and filing, and other administrative tasks.

 This allows you to save time so that you and your staff can focus on more important work tasks that affect your business, such as: